 - physical retraining

-- training in healthy lifeway, including both lifestyle and livelihood
+- instruction in healthy lifeway, including both lifestyle and livelihood

 - open source research and development of the above